dev-xo/remix-auth-otp/README.md

 ### 2. Setting Up the Strategy Options.

-The Strategy Instance requires the following options.
-It's important to note that `storeCode`, `sendCode`, `validateCode` and `invalidateCode` are all required.
+The Strategy Instance requires the following methods: `storeCode`, `sendCode`, `validateCode` and `invalidateCode`.
+It's important to note that all of them are required.

 > Each of these functions can be extracted to a separate file, but for the sake of simplicity, we'll keep them in the same one.